What Are the Components of an Appraisal?

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Allen Appraisal Service, we are experts when it comes to knowing the worth of real estate features in St. George and Washington County neighborhoods.
 This approach to value is usually given the most importance when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Allen Appraisal Service will help you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Allen Appraisal Service will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.